 Zaanse Schans can be reached from the Amsterdam’s Centraal Station by a 20-minute train ride and another 15-minute walk from the station.

-The city of Rotterdam is home to some of the amazing architectural buildings and skyscrapers.
+The city of Rotterdam is home to some of the amazing architectural buildings and skyscrapers which makes Amsterdam to Rotterdam day trip a must-do on the list.
 The Cube Houses, Erasmus bridge, the De Rotterdam or the Markthal which is a wonderful shopping complex are must see on a visit to the city.
 There are several guided tours offered to walk you through the construction and history of these buildings.
 The historic Delfshaven is a pretty neighborhood in Rotterdam which has well-preserved medieval buildings surrounding the harbor lined with several trendy restaurants and cafes.

 Rotterdam is just a 35-minute train ride away from Amsterdam.